MarkSFrancis/awesome-csr-api/README.md

 - Preview (deployments used by PR previews)
 - Dev (running locally on a dev machine)

-When creating your own resource, you'll need to start by deciding how you want to interact with it in each of these different modes.
+When creating / connecting to your own resource(s), you'll need to start by deciding how you want to interact with it in each of these different modes.
 For example, if you're connecting to an [S3 bucket on AWS](https://aws.amazon.com/s3/), you might want a dev bucket, a preview bucket, and a production bucket.

 This guide is not going to help you deploy / manage your custom resource(s), but we do recommend that you consider the 3 modes listed above when doing so.
-Instead, this guide will walk you through how to connect them to this project, and assumes you already know how to deploy / manage your resource(s).
+Instead, this guide will walk you through how to connect them to this project, and assumes you already know how to deploy / manage your custom resource(s).

 ### Adding a Cloudflare resource